heoelri/adopac/labs/lab1/lab1.md

 This is the summary of a specific pipeline run.
 You can come back at any time to lookup the status and the output of a specific pipeline run.

-> **What is a Branch?**<br>
+> **What is a Branch?**
 > Branches are lightweight references that keep a history of commits and provide a way to isolate changes for a feature or a bug fix from your master branch and other work.
 Committing changes to a branch doesn't affect other branches.
-You can push and share branches with other people on your team without having to merge the changes into master.<br>
+You can push and share branches with other people on your team without having to merge the changes into master.
 > To learn more about branches, goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/repos/get-started/key-concepts-repos?view=azure-devops#branch).

 ## 1.3 Analyze the output